graetzer/SGTabs/README.md

 # SGTabs

 Tab component for iOS 5+.
-You can show your ViewControllers in tabs, it is possible to add and remove tabs on the fly
+You can show your ViewControllers in tabs, it is possible to add and remove tabs on the fly.

+# Features
+- Uses iOS 5 UIViewController Container API
+- Add and remove tabs on the fly with animations
+- User can remove tabs by pressing an X on a tab.
+TODO
+- Dynamically show and hide a UIToolbar at the top
+- Show the UIBarButtonItems in viewController.toolbarItems in the toolbar
+- It should be possible to create Safari style apps

+# Screenshots

+![Multiple Tabs open][screen.png "Multiple Tabs open"]

+![Toolbar visible][screen_Toolbar.png "A Toolbar with one element visible"]